2026 Report

 • Shift from explicit diversity mandates to "merit-based" evaluation

-Market Concentration Effects
+Market Concentration Effects15

 • Early-stage funding decline: Fewer pre-seed/seed investments where female founders historically gained entry